bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 Haproxy was chosen here simply because it's performant, scales well, and is highly configurable.

-At this point, we can make a scalable service, by scaling our service containers and putting them behind reverse-proxy nodes.
+At this point we can make a scalable service by scaling our service containers and putting them behind reverse-proxy nodes.
 If we increase the number of containers and services, an important pattern shows up:

 <div class='sequenced-image' data-base='/img/Scaling-With-Docker-Part-2/adding-services/' >
 <p>Let's start with a basic host.</p>